 The accompanying financial statements have been prepared in conformity with International Financial Reporting Standards (IFRS), assuming that the Company will continue to operate as a going concern.
-During the year ended December 31, 2018, the Company incurred a net loss of NIS 20,113 (\$5,367) and had negative cash flows from operating activities of NIS 23,635 (\$6,306).
-In addition, the Company had an accumulated deficit of NIS 84,056 (\$22,427) at December 31, 2018.
+During the year ended December 31, 2019, the Company incurred a net loss of NIS 16,808 (\$4,863) and had negative cash flows from operating activities of NIS 21,924 (\$6,342).
+In addition, the Company had an accumulated deficit of NIS 100,864 (\$29,185) at December 31, 2019.
 The Company's management plans to seek additional equity financing.
-The Company believes its current capital resources are sufficient to support its operations through the end of the first quarter of 2020.

 The Company's activities since inception have consisted of raising capital and performing research and development activities.
-As of December 31, 2018, principal commercial operations have not commenced.
+As of December 31, 2019, principal commercial operations have not commenced.
 Successful completion of the Company's development programs and, ultimately, the attainment of profitable operations, if any, are dependent on future events, including, among other things, its ability to obtain marketing approval from regulatory authorities and access potential markets, secure financing, develop a customer base, attract, retain and motivate qualified personnel and develop strategic alliances.
-Although management believes that the Company will be able to successfully fund its operations, see note 14 for fundraised at February 2019, there can be no assurance that the Company will be able to do so or that the Company will ever operate profitably.
+Although currently the company has sufficient funds to operate in the next 18 months, in order to reach profitability, the company will need to raise additional funds and there is no assurance that the company will be able to do so.
+See note 13 section 1 for funds raised in January 2020.